dcm4che/dcm4chee-arc-cdi/README.md

 - no Web-interface for administration
 - no auto-routing
-- no auto-switch of storage filesystems
-- no HSM support
 - no import of HL7 ORM messages in DICOM Modality Worklist

 In long term, 4.x will provide the functionality of 2.x, and there will